mukeshkr123/Next-js/README.md

 ### Caching

-Caching involves storing data somewhere that is faster to access.
-Data sources can include memory, the file system, or the network.
-You can control caching in the `fetch()` function like this:
+Caching involves storing data in a location that is faster to access, such as memory, the file system, or a network cache.
+You can control caching in the `fetch()` function by specifying caching options, such as `revalidate`.

 ```javascript
 const res = await fetch("https://jsonplaceholder.typicode.com/users", {